asadmukhtarr/job-portal-application/README.md

     - In laravel Auth meaning is Login System ..
     - What is blade file in laravel?
 Views files are called blade file in laravel..
     - What is purpose of view() function in laravel?
 This function take my application proccess to view folder ..
+    - What is command for get all route list: php artisan route:list
 # Github Guidlines
     - For Load Data : git add .
     - For Commit Data : git commit -m "Message"